reshmabidikar/slate/source/includes/_payment.md

 A Payment Transaction takes place using a `PaymentMethod` such as a credit card.
 The transaction is processed by a plugin, which provides access to the appropriate payment gateway.
 The payment gateway processes the transaction, using the Payment Method provided in the request.

 A Payment Attempt is an attempt to perform a Payment Transaction.
-A Payment Attempt may succeed or fail, and a Payment Transaction may have nore than one Payment Attempt.
+A Payment Attempt may succeed or fail, and a Payment Transaction may have more than one Payment Attempt.
 In some cases a Payment Transaction may be in a PENDING state waiting for completion of its processing by the plugin.

 Please refer to the [payment manual](http://docs.killbill.io/latest/userguide_payment.html) for more details.